yasin64035/QR/README.md

-# My Awesome Project
+# BMI Calculator

-My Awesome Project is a web application that allows users to track their daily water intake.
-It's a simple and easy-to-use tool that helps people stay hydrated and healthy.
+BMI Calculator is a web application that allows users to calculate their Body Mass Index (BMI) based on their height and weight.
+It's a simple and easy-to-use tool that helps people monitor their health and fitness.

 ## Table of Contents